steviss/keycloak-theme-mui/README.md

 ## Enviromental variables

-Please visit the `.env.example` file in the root directory and fix it according to your needs.
+Please visit the `.env.example` file and make an `.env` file copy, in the root directory and fix it according to your needs.

 _Variables are only used by the `docker-compose.yml` file._